School Leaver CV: Template, Examples & Writing Guide

 - Phone number

-Read more: What to Include in a CV: Essential CV Sections
+💡 Read more: What to Include in a CV: Essential CV Sections

 3. Write a school leaver CV personal statement

-Think of your personal statement as the opening paragraph of your CV—it’s your chance to grab the employer’s attention and make them want to learn more.
-In just 3–4 sentences, you need to highlight who you are, what you bring to the role, and what your career goals are.
+Think of a personal statement as the opening paragraph of your CV.
+It’s a chance to grab the employer’s attention and make them want to learn more.

-Tip: Write this section last—once your skills, experience, and education are clearly laid out, it’ll be much easier to make a strong, tailored intro that’s focused on what you can offer the employer.
+Write this section last.
+Once your skills, experience, and education are clearly laid out, it’ll be much easier to craft a strong, tailored introduction that focuses on what you can offer the employer.
+Don’t make it about you; make it about the employer.
+Applying for a retail job?
+Mention how you can offer excellent customer service and improve sales.

 When you’re done, Zety’s CV builder will score your CV and tell you exactly how to make it better.